 - Numerous direct flights from Europe, America, Australia and most Asian Countries.

 - Domestic flights to and from major cities within Indonesia.

 - Regular passenger ferries from Java and Lombok.

 - Cruise ship stop-offs.

 People & Culture

 Like the food of other regions in Indonesia, Balinese food is rice as the central dish served with small portions of spicy, pungent vegetables, fish or meat and served almost always with sambal or chili paste.
-Bali is a few of the regions in Indonesia whose majority of its people are non Muslims, thus babi guling or roasted suckling pig is a specialty, as is bebek betutu, smoked stuffed duck wrapped in bamboo leaves.
+Bali is a few of the regions in Indonesia whose majority of its people are not Muslims, thus Babi Guling or roasted suckling pig is a specialty, as is Bebek Betutu, smoked stuffed duck wrapped in bamboo leaves.